 Stone Acres Farm is a sixty-three acre working farm located in the historic coastal New England town of Stonington, Connecticut.
 The property's rolling hills, gardens, and acres of vegetable production are open to visitors.
 We celebrate natural farming, sustainable food, culinary education and the preservation of open space, cultural landscapes, and historic structures.

-The Winter Pantry is open for the season, including our wonderful HOLIDAY MARKET, Tuesday-Friday 10am to 6pm and Saturday- Sunday 9am to 5pm.
+The Farm Stand is open for the season, including our wonderful HOLIDAY MARKET, Tuesday-Friday 10am to 6pm and Saturday- Sunday 9am to 5pm.
 Closed Mondays.
-The Farm Stand has a variety of greens, eggs, root veggies, honey, dairy, local meat and much, much more!
+The Farm Stand has a variety of greens, eggs, veggies, honey, dairy, local meat and much, much more!
 Follow signs when you arrive on campus.

 Explore the Farm Yesterday and Today...